2018 DRUG MANAGEMENT PROGRAMS

 - Supporting good habits

-We will automatically enroll you in the Medication Therapy Management Program at no cost to you if all three (3) conditions apply:
+We will automatically enroll you in the MTM program at no cost to you if all three conditions apply:

 - You take eight or more Medicare Part D covered maintenance drugs, and

 Your participation is voluntary, and does not affect your coverage.
-This program is free of charge and is open only to those who are invited to participate.
-The MTM program is not considered a benefit for all members.
+This program is no cost to you and is open only to those who are invited to participate.
+The program is not a benefit for all members.